 \section{Conclusion}

 In this work, we propose $H_{\infty}$ learning framework for quadruped locomotion control.
-Unlike previous works that simply adopt domain randomization approaches, we design a novel training procedure where an actor and a disturber interact in an adversarial manner.
-To ensure the stability of the entire learning process, we introduce a novel $H_{\infty}$ constraint to policy optimization.
-Our $H_{\infty}$ constraint guarantees a bound of ratio between the cost to the intensity of external forces, thus ensuring a performance lower bound for the actor in face of external forces with a certain intensity.
-In this fashion, the disturber can learn to adapt to the current performance of the actor, and the actor can learn to accomplish its tasks with robustness against physical interruptions.
-We verify that our method achieves notable improvement in robustness in both locomotion and standing tasks, and deploy our method in real-world settings.
-Our approach enables quadruped robots to tackle external forces with unseen intensities smoothly during deployment, and showcases superior performance over previous methods using domain randomization strategy.
-Moreover, our method has the potential to be applied to other robotic systems that require robustness to external disturbances, given that there exist proper measurements for external disruptions and the current performance of the controller.
-We hope that our work will inspire further research on improving the robustness of quadruped robots and even other robotic systems.
+Unlike previous works that simply draw the external forces from a fixed distribution, we design a novel training procedure where an actor and a disturber interact in an adversarial manner.
+To ensure the stability of the entire learning process, we introduce a novel $H_{\infty}$ constraint to policy optimization, providing a guarantee for the actor's performance lower bound in face of external forces with a certain intensity.
+In this fashion, the disturber learns to adapt to the current performance of the actor, and the actor learns to accomplish its tasks against intentional physical interruptions.
+We demonstrate our method achieves notable improvement in robustness in both locomotion and standing tasks and can be deployed in real-world settings.
+We hope that our work will inspire further research on improving the robustness of quadruped robots and other robotic systems.